How to Get Free Laptops: 21 Methods that Actually Work

 Ready to get your free laptop?
 Let’s dive right in!

 Nothing of value is free, or so you may have heard.
-However, if you know where to look, there are ways to obtain a laptop computer for no money.
+However, if you know where to look, there are ways to obtain a free computer.

 Some government programs and nonprofit organizations recognize that providing technology for free or at a low cost to deserving people is greatly beneficial to their further education and job opportunities.